openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/Macro/syntax_node.md

 - `Decl`: The parent class of all declaration nodes
 - `Pattern`: The parent class of all pattern nodes

 There are numerous specific node types.
 For detailed information, please refer to the *Cangjie Programming Language Library API*.
-The following nodes are primarily used in the examples below:
+In the following examples, the following nodes are primarily used:

 - `BinaryExpr`: Binary operation expressions
 - `FuncDecl`: Function declarations